fyrox-book/fyrox-book.github.io/src/tutorials/fps/tutorial-3/fps-tutorial-3.md

 ![rigid body](rigid_body.png)

+Do not forget to disable rotations for the rigid body (`X/Y/Z Rotation Locked` properties must be checked) and disable sleeping for it (uncheck `Can Sleep`).
 For now, our prefab is more or less finished.
 As usual, we need to write some code, that will drive the bot.

 ## Code